 Family Friendly North Carolina Winter Adventures

 Does winter get you feeling a little stir crazy?
 Us too, especially this year with so many of our go-to indoor entertainment options off the table.
 Luckily, with some extra bundling-up, exploring the gorgeous Blue Ridge mountains in the winter can be incredibly magical.
 Bonus: far fewer crowds, too!
+Here’s a guide to an ultimate day of Western North Carolina winter adventures.

 Fuel up with breakfast – you’ll need the energy today!
 You burn a lot of calories any day while exploring our mountains, but your body especially needs the extra fuel when it’s cold outside.
 Avoid hanger and pack extra snacks for the kids.
 (And for you, so you don’t have a #parentingfail and eat all the kids’ snacks.)